Losing weight is no easy feat.

-No matter how your body processes alcohol but it’s effect are the same for everyone.
-Alcohol makes your body to store fat and does not help with any fat loss.
+No matter how your body processes alcohol but it’s effects are the same for everyone.
+Alcohol makes your body store fat and does not help with any fat loss.

 So, the calories you consume from alcohol can sabotage your attempts at weight loss.
 On top of that, alcohol drops our inhibition and willpower.
 And you end up saying “screw it, I can burn this burger later!”.
 End result = more calories in your system = weight gain.